m6w6/ext-psi/README.md

 const string pwd\TOKEN = "4WlOjXGL";
 ```

-Constants must have a namespaced identifiers and are registered as userland constants.
+Constants must have namespaced identifiers and are registered as userland constants.

+C enums and preprocessor macros with numerical or string expressions are
+automatically discovered and registered as constants.

 ### Implementations